krobelus/rate-experiments/README.md

 - `proof_format` describes the proof format to use.
    - `DRAT-arbitrary-pivot`: DRAT checking where the pivot can any literal in the lemma.
-This requires one witness (counter example) for each possible pivot in the failing lemma.
+This requires one witness (counter-example) for each possible pivot in the failing lemma.
 The pivot has to be specified for each witness.
    - `DRAT-pivot-is-first-literal`: Similar, but there is only one witness.
    The pivot needs to be the first literal in the lemma.